computersarecool/respectrable/README.md

 - The `examples` folder contains a [TouchDesigner](http://derivative.ca/) example.

 ## Functionality
-This assumes knowledge of the Live Object Model known as [the LOM]](https://docs.cycling74.com/max7/vignettes/live_object_model)
+This assumes knowledge of the Live Object Model known as [the LOM](https://docs.cycling74.com/max7/vignettes/live_object_model)

 There are two ways to reach Live objects.
-One is to use a Max object like a [`live.object`](https://docs.cycling74.com/max7/maxobject/live.object) and the other is through ['Javascript'](https://docs.cycling74.com/max7/vignettes/jsliveapi)
+One is to use a Max object like a [`live.object`](https://docs.cycling74.com/max7/maxobject/live.object) and the other is through the [Max Javascript API](https://docs.cycling74.com/max7/vignettes/jsliveapi).

-Using Javascript is easier for most things but runs in a [low priority queue](https://cycling74.com/forums/javascript-performance-vs-max-objects/)
+Using Javascript is easier for most things but runs in a [low priority queue](https://cycling74.com/forums/javascript-performance-vs-max-objects/).

 So respectrable supports both Javascript objects and native objects (for most things).